 First, your doctor will treat any underlying problems (e.g., diabetes, arthritis).
 Your doctor may also recommend resting the hand and wrist, and using a brace or splint, especially when sleeping.
 These can prevent further injury to the median nerve.

 Medications can help the pain and inflammation associated with carpal tunnel syndrome.
-Pain medications might be recommended or prescribed by your doctor, including acetaminophen*, ibuprofen, naproxen, or acetylsalicylic acid (ASA).
+Medications might be recommended or prescribed by your doctor, including acetaminophen* or prednisone.
+NSAIDs (i.e., aspirin, naproxen, or ibuprofen) are no longer recommended because they have not been found to improve symptoms when studied among large groups of people.
 Occasionally, corticosteroids are injected into the carpal tunnel to ease swelling and relieve pain.
-Your doctor may also recommend applying heat to help with pain or cold to help with pain and swelling.
+Your doctor may also recommend applying heat to help with pain, or cold to help with pain and swelling.

 Very severe cases might require an operation on the hand.
 Carpal tunnel release surgery is done on the wrist and forearm.
 The surgeon cuts the transverse ligament that is pressing on the nerve.
 The gap fills with scar tissue and the pressure is relieved.
 Once the nerve is no longer being "pinched," the pain usually goes away and the hand can function normally again.